N8WM/CreatureRL/README.md

 Running arguments:
-  -s, --saved-dir       whether the model will be/is in the saved_models/ directory (otherwise test_models/) -e, --eval            whether to print out evaluation data while running the simulation -o, --old-model       whether the model was trained with the old version of the Inchworm environment
+  -s, --saved-dir       whether the model will be/is in the saved_models/ directory (otherwise test_models/) -e, --eval            whether to print out evaluation data while running the simulation

 Training arguments:
   -T TOTAL_TIMESTEPS, --total-timesteps TOTAL_TIMESTEPS